pfrilling/oktasdk-php/docs/files/Resource/App.php.txt

     /**
      * Removes an assignment for a user from an application.
      *
-     * This is a destructive operation and the user’s app profile will not be
+     * This is a destructive operation and the user's app profile will not be
      * recoverable.
 If the app is enabled for provisioning and configured to
      * deactivate users, the user will also be deactivated in the target
      * application.